Microscopic dynamics and Bose-Einstein condensation in liquid helium: Introduction

-Understanding superconductivity is aided by its microscopic theory \cite{bcs}.
-In contrast, there is no microscopic theory of liquid helium $^4$He and its superfluid properties.
-Pines and Nozieres observe \cite{pinesnoz} that ``microscopic theory does not at present provide a quantitative description of liquid He II'' (``II'' here refers to helium below the superfluid transition temperature $T_\lambda=2.17$ K), adding that a microscopic theory exists only for models of dilute gases or models with weak interactions where perturbation theory applies such as the Bogoliubov theory.
+The above theory is closely based on details of microscopic particle dynamics in liquids.
+This was essential to understand classical liquids.
+In this paper, we explore the implications of microscopic dynamics in quantum liquids.
+There is a good reason for doing this: a microscopic theory requires microscopic dynamics.
+For example, understanding superconductivity is aided by its microscopic theory \cite{bcs}.
+In contrast, no microscopic theory of liquid helium $^4$He and its superfluid properties is considered to exist, as noted by several observers.
+For example, Pines and Nozieres observe \cite{pinesnoz} that ``microscopic theory does not at present provide a quantitative description of liquid He II'' (``II'' here refers to helium below the superfluid transition temperature $T_\lambda=2.17$ K), adding that a microscopic theory exists only for models of dilute gases or models with weak interactions where perturbation theory applies such as the Bogoliubov theory.
 Griffin similarly remarks that we can't make quantitative predictions of superfluid $^4$He on the basis of existing theories and depend on experimental data for guidance, and attributes theoretical problems to the ``difficulties of dealing with a liquid, whether Bose-condensed or not'' \cite{griffin}.
-Implicit here is the general problem of liquid theory related to the absence of a small parameter due to the combination of strong interactions and dynamical disorder \cite{landaustat,ropp}.
+Pines, Nozieres, Griffin and other authors recognize that the same fundamental theoretical problems outlined by LLP and related to strong interactions combined with dynamical disorder apply to both quantum and classical liquids.

 In view of this, progress in the field is likely to come from discussing microscopic details of liquid helium and particle dynamics in particular.
 This dynamics is a starting point of our discussion.